mrCaelum/sfml-template/README.md

 # \<project-name\>

-This repoitory is a template for simples SFML projects in C++.
+This repository is a template for simples SFML projects in C++.